1972 through 1973

 Godfather uses the first two sources, a lot of a third tape, and possibly a fourth tape too.

-Burned Out Candle (Empress Valley), Crashing Revelry (Empress Valley), Get Back (Scorpio), Get Back To Where You Once Belonged (Wendy Records), & LZ Riders In AZ (Tarantura2000)
+Burned Out Candle (Empress Valley), Crashing Revelry (Empress Valley), Get Back (Scorpio), Get Back To Where You Once Belonged (Wendy), & LZ Riders In AZ (Tarantura2000, original and reissue)

 Scorpio’s Immigrant Song has a dip in sound at the beginning that’s not found on the other titles.
 Burned Out Candle doesn’t have the channel shift in Heartbreaker, but it has two other faults in the title.
 There’s a micro cut/repeat in Whole Lotta Love and there’s a two second gap between the last two tracks.